harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/helm/cd-helm-category/deploy-helm-charts.md

 ![](./static/deploy-helm-charts-03.png)

 If you haven't set up a Harness delegate, you can add one as part of the connector setup.
-This process is described in [Helm CD Quickstart](/docs/continuous-delivery/deploy-srv-diff-platforms/helm/helm-cd-quickstart.md) and [Install a Kubernetes Delegate](/docs/platform/2_Delegates/advanced-installation/install-a-kubernetes-delegate.md).
+This process is described in [Helm CD Quickstart](/docs/continuous-delivery/deploy-srv-diff-platforms/helm/helm-cd-quickstart) and [Install a Kubernetes Delegate](/docs/platform/Delegates/advanced-installation/install-a-kubernetes-delegate).

 Once your Helm chart is added, it appears in the **Manifests** section.
 For example:

 ![](./static/deploy-helm-charts-04.png)

-## Option: Reference the artifact
+## Reference the artifact

 If the image artifact is not hardcoded in the Helm chart, add the artifact in **Artifacts** and use the expression `<+artifact.image>` in your values.yaml.
 For example: